Jay Slater sent warning to friend in haunting final Snapchat message

 The teenager from Lancashire had travelled to the Spanish holiday island last June to attend the New Rave Generation festival with two friends.

 At 8.32am, he called his friend Lucy Law to say he needed water and was frightened, and that he had cut his leg on a cactus.
-A final 22-second call took place at 8.50am, in which he told Lucy that his phone was on one per cent, he was lost and all he could see was the mountains.
+A final 22-second call took place at 8.50am, in which he told Lucy that his phone was on 1 per cent, he was lost, and all he could see was the mountains.

 Recalling the moment she was informed her son was missing, Ms Duncan told The Times that she was called by Lucy at around 3.30pm and that her “legs turned to jelly”.